-Fees – Local councils normally charge fees for the issue of an HMO licence.
+Fees – Local councils normally charge fees for the issue of an HMO license.

 Council minimum standards & extras – Some councils will also spell out extra standards and requirements of HMO landlords.

-Penalties – The penalties for not having an HMO license when can be steep.
+Penalties – The penalties for not having an HMO license can be steep.
 They can include an unlimited fine and you could be fined and ordered to repay up to 12 months' rent (follow this link for details).
 You could also be prevented from serving a section 21 notice to evict tenants according to this gov.uk website.